NCAR/ncharts/README-changedb.md

 2. Check django database configuration

-  To dump the existing sqlite database, the database in `datavis/settings/default.py` should be sqlite:
+  To dump the existing sqlite database, the database in `datavis/settings/default.py` and `datavis/settings/production.py` should be sqlite:

   ```sh
   DATABASES = {